muarshad01/LLM/Notes/lecture21_notes.md

 #### Dead Neuron Problem
-* dead neuron problem which means that if the output from one layer is negative and if RuLU activation function is applied to it the output becomes zero and then it stays zero because uh because we cannot do any learning of after that so the neurons which are associated with that particular output they don't contribute anything to the learning process once the output of the neuron becomes negative and that's called as the dead neuron problem so learning essentially stagnates of course.
+* __Dead neuron problem__, which means that if the output from one layer is negative and if RuLU activation function is applied to it the output becomes zero and then it stays zero because uh because we cannot do any learning of after that so the neurons which are associated with that particular output they don't contribute anything to the learning process once the output of the neuron becomes negative and that's called asthe dead neuron problem so learning essentially stagnates of course.
 RuLU has a huge number of other advantages this nonlinearity which is introduced over here makes neural networks expressive it gives the power to neural networks but the reason we we are looking at the disadvantages of ReLU is that understanding the disadvantages of RuLU will open an opportunity for us to learn about the GELU activation function and why it is used in LLMs?

 * 5:00